Updated 11 April 2026

 Smart thermostat$150ENERGY STAR certified

-File IRS Form 5695 with your annual tax return.
+Only systems placed in service on or before 31 December 2025 are eligible.
+File IRS Form 5695 with your 2025 tax return.
 Keep the manufacturer certification statement and your installation invoice.
-The credit applies in the tax year the installation is completed.
+Buying in 2025 but completing the install in 2026 does not qualify.

 3. Utility Rebates ($200 to $1,000)

 Many electric utilities offer rebates for high-efficiency AC installations.
-These stack on top of the federal tax credit.
+With the federal credit gone, these are now the primary incentive for most homeowners.
 Check your utility before buying.

 Utility ExampleTypical RebateRequirements